Calcium and Hair Testing

 - Phosphorus: binds calcium and they got forming insoluble calcium phosphate which prevents calcium from being absorbed.
 A high phosphorus level is commonly associated with fast oxidation.

-- Potassium: this the monovalent element which helps dissolve calcium deposits and speeds up the oxidation rate which will lower tissue calcium levels.
+- Potassium: this monovalent element helps dissolve calcium deposits and speeds up the oxidation rate which will lower tissue calcium levels.

 - Sulfur: is required for bone mineralization.
 It assists by moving calcium from soft tissues into the bone thereby lowering soft tissue calcium levels.

-- Things that lower tissue calcium: Thyroid hormone enhances the burning of glucose within cells which in turn speeds up the metabolic rate just lowering one’s calcium level.
+- Things that lower tissue levels calcium: Thyroid hormone enhances the burning of glucose within cells which in turn speeds up the metabolic rate to lower the calcium level.

 - Zinc: is necessary to retain potassium if potassium levels rise calcium levels will fall.